Benoît Duteurtre: Requiem pour une avant-garde

-Late '90s works
+Late 1990s works

 In 1995, Marcel Landowski and Duteurtre created an association Musique Nouvelle en Liberté (New Music in Liberty) to promote new composers.

 In 1996, Duteurtre published the novel Gaieté parisienne, about the Paris gay community.
-The novel also portrayed an almost 30-year-old man worried by the from now on known-pattern of his own life.
-Drôle de temps, a series of six short stories published in 1997 received the Prix de l'Académie Française (French Academy award).
+The novel also portrays an almost 30-year-old man worried about the from now on known-pattern of his own life.
+Drôle de temps, a series of six short stories published in 1997 received the Prix de l'Académie Française (French Academy Award).
 Milan Kundera was seduced and wrote a friendly article which concurs with another fan of Duteurtre, Philippe Muray, on important ideas about the role of a writer in the modern world.

 In 1999 was published the novel Les malentendus, which details a series of crossed courses involving a young Arab immigrant in France, a company head woman, a young man who had graduated from Science-po, and a disabled gay middle-aged man.
 In 2001 the novel Le Voyage en France was awarded the Prix Médicis (Medicis award).
-In this last novel a young American, fond of the late 19th-early 20th century France discovers the modern France and in the same time, interlinked, the course of a middle-age man spending his life between euphoria and depression.
+In this last novel a young American, fond of the late 19th-early 20th century France discovers the modern France and in the same time, interlinked, the course of a middle-aged man spending his life between euphoria and depression.

-Service Clientèle (2003) is a series of short chapters related to commercial or technical assistances of companies selling cellulars, flight ticket and Internet connexions.
+Service Clientèle (2003) is a series of short chapters related to commercial or technical assistances of companies selling cellulars, flight tickets and Internet connexions.
 This last work was kindly noted by François Taillandier in the French newspaper L'Humanité.
-La Rebelle was published in 2004 and portrays a female TV show host, left leaning but nevertheless careerist and the plot which involves her, a young Egypt-born gay computer engineer, an old swindler and a big French company CEO.
+La Rebelle was published in 2004 and portrays a female TV show host, left-leaning but nevertheless careerist and the plot which involves her, a young Egypt-born gay computer engineer, an old swindler and a big French company CEO.

 Jérôme Savary's music-hall comedy Viva l'Opéra-Comique, whose texts were written by Duteurtre was premiered at Théâtre national de l'Opéra-Comique, Paris, in March 2004.